-Mosquitoes can sniff carbon dioxide from far away and decide their prey and attack as per that.
+Mosquitoes can sniff carbon dioxide from far away and decide on their prey and attack that.
 Female mosquitoes employ several senses such as olfactory, visual, as well as thermal senses.
 They can smell one from 50 meters away, which marks the beginning of their tracking.
 They can spot prey from 15 meters and then utilize their thermal senses to know about your body’s heat.

 Higher carbon dioxide and heat attract mosquitoes to us.

 Some patients who are in regular use of insulin can suffer from a higher body temperature than usual.
 This can make them better prey for mosquitoes.